looker/custom_visualizations_v2/README.md

 * `yarn lint` - Runs TSLint across the codebase.
 * `yarn lint-fix` - Runs TSLint and attempts to fix any linter errors automatically.

+# Contributing

+Please note that Looker does NOT accept any Pull Requests for our custom visualizations.
+If you have a suggested bug fix or addition, please email blocks@looker.com.

 ----

 **A Note on Support**